 International Business Transactions

 In today’s global economy, even lawyers practicing exclusively in the United States routinely represent clients whose business activities have an international component.
-This course is designed to provide students with an introduction to a variety of legal issues commonly encountered by such clients and their lawyers.
-Topics covered include international sales of goods; international trade law; U.S. import and export regulations; international agency, distribution and franchising arrangements; establishment of foreign investments; investment treaties; corporate social responsibility; international protection of intellectual property; and planning for international business disputes.
-Consideration is given to the perspective of each of the actors involved in or impacted by international business transactions, including private companies, governments, and local populations.
+This course is designed to provide students with an introduction to a variety of legal issues that are commonly encountered by such clients and their lawyers.
+Among the topics covered are international sale of goods transactions; international trade law; import and export regulations; distribution, franchising, and licensing arrangements; establishment of foreign investments; treaties governing foreign investment; and enforcement of intellectual property rights.
+Consideration is also given to recent high-profile instances of misconduct by multinational enterprises and mechanisms for promoting corporate social responsibility in global business, as well as mechanisms for enforcing them.

 This is a required core class for the International Law Certificate and qualifies as a Business Law Certificate Level 4 class.